sandeep5max/CEA/README.md

 POSTMAN : -

-You can also view REST endpoints created for my application through POSTMAN
+You can also view payloads of REST endpoints created for my application through POSTMAN

         --> To get the folder contents
             RESTEndPoint : - http://localhost:8080/listDirectory